MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap-extension.md

 If no ResourceGroup is specified for an extension then all background tasks are activated into the same instance of backgroundtaskhost.exe.

 Additionally if one of these extensions(windows.backgroundTasks, windows.appServices, windows.preinstalledConfigTask, windows.updateTask) specifies the same value of the ResourceGroup attribute of the parent Application element they will be activated in the same process as the UI.

+### Declarations

+The following elements can be found in the declarations tab of the package designer - see descriptions for each of these elements:

+**Search**: Registers the app as a search provider.
+The app's indexed content can appear as search results in the global search experience launched via the Search charm.
+Only one instance of this declaration is allowed per app.
+**CachedFileUpdater**: Registers the app as a cached file updater, allowing the app to provider updates to files that are accessed by other Microsoft Store apps.
+Only one instance of this declaration is allowed per app.
+**Camera Settings**: Enables the app to provide custom control panels for web camera devices.
+Only one instance of this declaration is allowed per app.
+**AccountPictureProvider**: Registers the app as an account pciture provider, allowing it to be launched in an account picture mode and to set the user's picture without additional prompting.
+Only one instance of this declaration is allowed per app.
+**PrintTaskSettings**: Enables the app to replace the basic print settings experience.
+Only one instance of this declaration is allowed per app.
+**LockScreen**: If a phone is locked, there is a limited amount of interaction that the user can perform.
+In some cases, a user would like to be able to answer a VoIP call without unlocking the phone.
+This contract makes that possible.
+Only one instance of this declaration is allowed per app.
+**Alarm**: An application can declare itself as the System Alarm App.
+When a user goes through the selection UI to set their System Alarm, only applications that are declared as System Alarm Apps can be selected.
+Only one instance of this declaration is allowed per app.
+**BackgroundTasks**: Background tasks enable applications to communicate with each other and enable one application to call another.
+In order to use contracts to provide or launch these background tasks, an application need to be declared as an app service.
+Multiple instances of this declaration are allowed in each app.
+**Print3DWorkFlow**: Manufacturers of 3D printers can provide a Universal Windows app to provide a unique experience in the 3D print dialog.
+If they do not, Windows provides a default 3D printing experience.
+Only one instance of this declaration is allowed per app.
+**PersonalAssistantLaunch**: Allows an app to integrate with Cortana.
+Only one instance of this declaration is allowed per app.

 ## Requirements